 Having recently acquired more burial space we have just planted a (very small at the moment) yew hedge around what will soon become our new cremation area.
 Over 200 small yew trees have been planted, with the help of the Suffolk Coast and Heaths AONB volunteers group, in a large oval which will, when it has had time to grow, be trimmed into a cradle shape.
 After a service of consecration, which we hope our new Bishop will officiate at this summer, we will then have a special place for the internment of ashes.
 We also plan to combine this with a seating area for people to come and use as a place of peace, somewhere that they can come and simply be.
 We have already planted some fruit and nut trees donated by Suffolk AONB Coast and Heaths group as part of their 'Scattered Orchard' project and we have a few other things in the pipeline which are very much at an early stage of development, but we will update you when things are more definite.

-I look forward to seeing many of you at our Advent and Christmas services this winter not forgetting the outside services of Carols Around the Tree at the Meare, Thorpeness, and also on Mill Hill Aldringham in December (see events diary at the back of this newsletter for dates).
+I look forward to seeing many of you at our Advent and Christmas services this winter not forgetting the outside services of Carols Around the Tree at the Meare, Thorpeness, and also on Mill Hill Aldringham in December.

 Do feel free to come and see us at St. Andrew's, anytime